bwientges/LunarLander/README.md

 # LunarLander
-Repository for DQN and DDQN implementation for OpenAIs LunarLander v2 environment.
+Repository for DQN and DDQN implementation for OpenAI's LunarLander v2 environment.